matthewwolak/nadiv/cran-comments.md

 # Downstream dependencies
 I have also run R CMD check on the downstream dependency of nadiv: dmm
-All packages that I could install passed
+All packages installed and passed